 The staff serves as a resource to both the communities on campus and in Washington, D.C.
 Should you require any assistance or have any questions, please do not hesitate to contact our office.

 Have Questions About Federal Issues Impacting Duke?

 Curious about what’s going on with the new administration and Congress?
 Have questions about federal issues impacting Duke?
-Join Duke’s Office of Government Relations each week for Federal Forum, weekly virtual office hours for members of the Duke community where you can hear OGR staff give a quick rundown of the latest news out of DC of most relevance to Duke, then field questions, provide connections to resources and more!
-You can register here for one of the upcoming weekly sessions and include any issues that you’d like to discuss.
+Join Duke’s Office of Government Relations Friday’s at 10:00 am for Federal Forum, weekly virtual office hours for members of the Duke community where you can hear OGR staff give a quick rundown of the latest news out of DC of most relevance to Duke, then field questions, provide connections to resources and more!
+Register in advance to receive the Zoom link and, if possible, include issues you’d like to discuss.

 July 13, 2020

 Reliable information is more valuable than ever during the COVID-19 pandemic.
 Since many of you have asked, we would like to share some of our go-to information sources that we use… Read more »

 Duke Joins Quantum Systems Accelerator